ARGENTINA WELCOMES YOU AGAIN! BORDERS REOPENED

 The specialized guides will lead the group (approximately 10 people), through a coastline to the southern margin of the glacier and will give you Crampons for the ice walk.

 From there you begin to slowly ascend the glacier, with occasional stops to take pictures.
-This is a unique opportunity to enjoy the different formations of the glacier in situ, the sensation experienced is indescribable.
+This is a unique opportunity to enjoy the different formations of the glacier in situ.
 The walk on the ice lasts about 1 hour and a half.

-On the way back, a path through the forest is used, which allows another perspective of the glacier.
+On the way back, you’ll walk through the forest and enjoy another perspective of the glacier, before being driven back to your hotel.

 This is a little village, so we recommend that you take cash with you since ATM’s are not usual, and the few they may be, could be out of order.
 It’s better to be prepared!
 Though credit cards are accepted in Argentina, little grocery stores or restaurants may accept only cash.